 Caledonia acquired the Blanket Mine from Kinross Gold Corporation with effect from April 2006.
-Following the implementation of indigenisation with effect from September 5, 2012, Caledonia now owns 49% of Blanket.
+Caledonia owns 64% of Blanket with the remaining 36% owned by local Zimbabwean Shareholders.

 In November 2014, Caledonia announced a revised investment plan for the Blanket Mine in terms of which production is expected to increase to approximately 80,000 ounces of gold by 2022 following the investment of approximately US$70m, all of which is expected to be funded from internal cash generation and existing cash resources.